RF-Informed Graph Neural Networks for Accurate and Data-Efficient Circuit Performance Prediction: Related Work

-A broad spectrum of deterministic and ML-based heuristics has been explored in the area of RFIC optimization.
-Simple local‑search heuristics, such as direct binary search (DBS), have been used in \cite{b25} for a dual‑band filter.
-In this work, layout is turned into a binary matrix, the bits of which are flipped to improve a given figure of merit (FoM) in a few hundred EM evaluations.
-However, changing every bit is a greedy strategy prone to getting trapped in FoM local optima.
-Moreover, mm-Wave designs, requiring finer pixel grids, larger matrices, or tighter control over stop-band roll-off, make this solution inefficient.
-To escape such issues, meta-heuristic optimizers such as evolutionary algorithms (EAs) \cite{b8,b9} and Bayesian optimization (BO) \cite{b10} have been proposed.
-These methods explore rugged, multimodal design spaces requiring gradient information, and are effective with even modest dataset sizes.
-In higher dimensional RF problems, however, EAs become sample-inefficient and exhibit poor reproducibility due to the stochastic variability across optimization runs until convergence.
-BO also struggles to scale, as kernel matrix inversion (required for Gaussian process updates) and acquisition function maximization (used to select the next query point) become computationally expensive in high-dimensional spaces, typically beyond a few dozen dimensions, leading to long run-times and premature convergence.
-Hence, search-only methods do not scale well to the strongly nonlinear, multi-objective design spaces encountered in practical RF circuits \cite{b12}.
+A broad spectrum of heuristic methods has been explored in the area of RFIC optimization.
+Simple local-search heuristics, such as direct binary search (DBS), have been used in \cite{b25} for a dual-band filter.
+However, such greedy approaches are not scalable and are prone to getting trapped in FoM local optima.
+To escape this issue, meta-heuristic optimizers such as evolutionary algorithms (EAs) \cite{b8,b9} and Bayesian optimization (BO) \cite{b10} have been proposed.
+In higher dimensional RF problems, however, EAs become sample-inefficient and exhibit poor reproducibility.
+BO also struggles to scale, as multi-dimensional Bayesian acquisition function maximization leads to long run-times and premature convergence.

-An alternative strategy is to learn a surrogate model for fast prediction of circuit FoMs and integrate it into the optimization process.
-Classical deterministic surrogates, such as partial least-squares (PLS) regression \cite{b7}, perform well when the response surface is nearly linear but lack the expressiveness to capture the strong nonlinearities, outliers, and complex FoM distributions inherent in RFICs.
-That is, because every component in such models is a weighted combination of all inputs, irrelevant and noisy variables influence and degrade the quality of PLS models.
-This, in turn, requires manual feature-engineering with reduced number of components, limiting the model's ability to capture complex patterns.
-On the other hand, ML methods can sidestep these issues by leveraging intrinsically nonlinear models, flexible hyperparameter spaces, built-in robustness to noise and outliers, and GPU acceleration, making them well-suited for a broader range of modeling tasks.